JulienXemard/gameProject/README.md

 * The first difficulty was to figure out a way to initiate a movement pattern for each enemy.<br/>
 * Some difficulties applying the loop to have all enemies shooting randomly as a lot of intervals are involved.
-* The restart option, per scenario, which could have been simplified if I would have planned this project better.
+* The restart function could have been simplified if I would have better planned this project.

 ## Comments